pip-services/pip-services-docs/content/en/net/commons/convert/float_converter.md

 - **returns**: float - float value or default value when conversion is not supported.

 #### ToNullableFloat
-Converts value into float or returns null when conversion is not possible.
+Converts value into float or returns null when the conversion is not possible.
 See [DoubleConverter.ToNullableDouble](../double_converter/#tonullabledouble)

 > `public static` float toNullableFloat(object value)